instil/integration-test-example/README.md

 | typescript                      | JavaScript compiler/type checker that boosts JavaScript productivity   |

 To install or update these dependencies you can use `npm install` or `npm update`.

-# Hackathon Starter Project
-A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).

-## License
-Copyright (c) Microsoft Corporation.
-All rights reserved.
-Licensed under the [MIT](LICENSE) License.